About the event

 Key organizers

-Tim’m T. West is an educator, researcher, writer, and movement leader with more than twenty-five years of experience advancing youth leadership development, civic engagement, and social justice education.
+• Tim’m T. West (he/they) is an educator, researcher, writer, and movement leader with more than twenty-five years of experience advancing youth leadership development, civic engagement, and social justice education.
 As Executive Director of the Rustin Institute for Leadership Development (formally the LGBTQ+ Institute at the National Center for Civil and Human Rights), he founded the National Youth Advocacy Corps, the Georgia Youth Advocacy Fellowship, and YOU(th) Belong—innovative programs that equip LGBTQ+ young people with the tools to lead, organize, research, and advocate for change.
 His work centers intergenerational leadership, helping youth and adults build stronger movements through mentorship, political education, and community care.

 West has also taught at institutions including Stanford University, Humboldt State University, Houston Community College, and Oakland School for the Arts, where his courses explored race, gender, sexuality, philosophy, literature, hip hop, and critical thinking.
 Across both higher education and nonprofit settings, he is known for creating transformative learning spaces that invite students to connect scholarship with lived experience and public action.
 His research and writing examine masculinity, Black queer identity, HIV/AIDS, educational equity, and the power of culture and language in movements for justice.